Announcement :

 3:00 pm School finishes

 Children should be dropped off at school between 8:30am and 8:55am and they must leave the grounds promptly.
 It is essential that children know who is picking them up after school and where to meet them.
-If children are not collected at 3:00pm, they need to line up outside the office and we will call parents.
+If children are not collected at 3:00pm, they need to come to the office and we will call parents.

 All parent and emergency contact numbers must be kept up to date.